angular/router/README.md

 * The async pipeline pulls from an internal instruction queue which handles "overlapping" route requests common in async scenarios.
 Hooks provided to tap into the internal instruction data and control what the router is doing.
 * Supports basic history manipulation for replacing with/without triggering activation.
 * Integrated with DI.
 The DI is used to instantiate the controller when needed.
 It also sets symbols that relate to ChildRouters.
-* Integreated with requirejs for controller module loading.
+* Integrated with require.js for controller module loading.
+* Integrated with templating for viewFactory loading, via require.js.

 ## To Do
 * Need to create a custom TemplateDirective to bind to the router.
 This represents a placeholder for the router's active controller/view.
-* Currently there's no loader abstraction in ng2, so it uses require.js for now.
-Controller loading is implemented.
-Still need to handle view loading.
 * Probably should write some tests...